rjhall2011/rjhall2011/README.md

 - 👋 Hi, I’m @rjhall2011
-- 👀 I’m interested in ... gamiong and coding
+- 👀 I’m interested in ... gaming and coding
 - 🌱 I’m currently learning ...Github and Coding
 - 💞️ I’m looking to collaborate on ...
 Projects
 - 📫 How to reach me ... on github or slack